The highest paying careers in Britain

 Financial Managers (and Chartered Secretaries)

-Financial managers provide advice, financial and strategic support -- such as budgetary controls or financial implications of a particular course of action -- to organisations to enable them to make effective business decisions.
+What they do: Financial managers provide advice, financial and strategic support -- such as budgetary controls or financial implications of a particular course of action -- to organisations to enable them to make effective business decisions.
 Chartered secretaries work at board level to ensure that an organisation complies with regulations and provide legal, personnel, property and financial advice.
 With their key business knowledge across a wide range of operational areas, chartered secretaries are highly valued by their organisations.

 How to get there: Financial Managers require a degree in any discipline coupled with professional accountancy qualifications.
 The Institute of Chartered Secretaries and Administrators recommends that entrants have a degree in law or business.